GABETROLL/holbertonschool-web_front_end/flexbox/README.md

 7. Vertically enter the header logo, by adding ``align-items: center`` to ``.header-container`` in CSS
 8. Use ``flex`` instead of ``padding`` in the hero section
 9. Center all of the columns inside the ``section-about-us``
-10. Make a new class selector ``hero-homepage``, move everything in ``section-hero`` to it, and change and add some things in the other ``section-`` seletors
+10. Start using a new HTML file: ``article.html``.
+Make a new class selector ``hero-homepage``, move everything in ``section-hero`` to it, and change and add some things in the other ``section-`` seletors
-11. Add nice background and ajust some sizes (I don't know how those adjustments work)
+11. In Add nice background and adjust some sizes (I don't know how those adjustments work)
+12. Add article before Hero section